 3. MySQL subquery with FROM clause

-When we use a subquery with FROM clause, the result set returned is considered as a temporary table rows which is then known as a derived or materialized subquery.
+When using a subquery with the FROM clause, the database engine treats the resulting set as a temporary table where each row represents a record.
+We also refer to this temporary table as a derived or materialized subquery.

-We can find the Minimum, Maximum and Average number of items from the Budget table too using the subquery.
+Using the subquery, we can also find the Minimum, Maximum, and Average number of items from the Budget table.

 SELECT I.CustomerID, I.NAME, I.Payment_purpose, I.Amount FROM (select AVG(Budget) as averageBudget from Orders) as Budget, Customers as I WHERE I.Amount > Budget.averageBudget;